egorlem/ultima.zsh-theme/README.md

 - **directory** - Current working directory
 - **vsc status line** - This segment displays current branch status in the working directory

+### **Completion**

+Includes completion menu and style settings, caching, setting for ssh host and name suggestion, and many other useful settings.

 ---

 ## **Installation**